OS: Android 10

 The Google Pixel 4a takes everything that made the Pixel 3a great — the flagship-caliber camera, the thoughtful software, the impressive build quality — and improves upon it, while also lowering the price to $349.
 The result isn’t simply the best cheap phone on the market; it’s one of the best phones, period.

-In fact, after spending a week with the Pixel 4a, I personally wouldn’t hesitate to choose it over the new iPhone SE.
+In fact, after testing the Pixel 4a, I personally wouldn’t hesitate to choose it over the iPhone SE.
 While the iPhone SE is more powerful and has conveniences like wireless charging and water resistance, Google’s midrange offering tops Apple’s in several other areas, including a larger and brighter OLED display, more modern design and double the storage out of the box.

-I would prefer more battery life, and you'll have to wait if you want 5G connectivity, as Google will be releasing a Google Pixel 4a 5G this fall.
+I would prefer more battery life, and the Google Pixel 4a 5G is a better option if you want 5G connectivity and are willing to pay about $100 more.
 But as our Google Pixel 4a review illustrates, this is one of those rare affordable smartphones that does just about everything well.

 Google Pixel 4a review: Price and availability